apache/mxnet/tools/bandwidth/README.md

 # Measure communication bandwidth

 MXNet provides multiple ways to communicate data.
-The best choice depends on both the physical machines and neural network strcture.
+The best choice depends on both the physical machines and neural network structure.
 This folder provides tools to test the bandwidth under various setups, which can be used to debugging the performance.